Pla Goong Salad (Authentic Thai Shrimp Salad Recipe)

 Instructions

-• Toss the salad with the remaining ingredients: minced garlic, chopped chilies, sliced shallots, chopped lemongrass, torn kaffir lime leaves, and coriander.
-Serve immediately.
+• Toss everything together – Add the shrimp to the bowl along with garlic, chilies, shallots, lemongrass, kaffir lime leaves, and coriander.
+Toss gently until coated.

 Notes